 - You have a high school diploma, or a General Education Development (GED) Certificate, or completed homeschooling at the secondary level.

-- You are enrolled or accepted for enrollment as a regular student working toward a degree or certificate.
+- You are enrolled or accepted for enrollment as a regular student working toward a degree.

 - You are making Satisfactory Academic Progress toward your degree.